5 Financial Mistakes to Avoid This Holiday Season

 4. Splurging a little too much on yourself

-According to a 2017 survey from market research group Mintel, 22% of Americans reported that they end up buying themselves gifts over the holidays.
+According to a 2020 Deloitte retail survey, 51% of Americans reported that they end up buying themselves gifts over the holidays.
 If you are out shopping and see something you like, it can be tough to say no to yourself.

 1. Practice the “Seven Day Rule”.
 If you see something you like, don’t make a purchasing decision for at least seven days.
 In most cases, you’ll find that your desire for that thing has gone away.